-Find out the most effective ways to remove a wart.
+Find out the most effective wart treatments.

 The common wart is a small tumor caused by a virus known as the human papillomavirus (HPV).
 Warts can occur anywhere on the body.
 They may come and go over the years.
 The HPV infection can produce everything from the common, noncancerous wart, to cancerous warts of the mouth or genitals.